gabmac/url-shortner/README.md

 ---

 ### Docker

+Docker is an open-source platform that automates the deployment, scaling, and management of applications.
+It does this through containerization, a lightweight form of virtualization.

+Containers can be thought of as isolated environments where applications can run.
+They include everything that an application needs to run, including the code, runtime, system tools, libraries, and settings.
+This means that the application will run the same way regardless of the environment it's in.

+The key advantages of Docker include:

+Consistency: Since a Docker container bundles its own software, libraries, and dependencies, it ensures consistency across multiple development, testing, and production environments.

+  1. Isolation: Containers are isolated from each other and from the host system, improving security and allowing multiple containers to run on the same system without interfering with each other.

+  2. Portability: Containers can be run on any system that supports Docker, making it easy to deploy applications across multiple environments or cloud platforms.

+  3. Scalability: Multiple containers can be run on a single host, and containers can be easily added or removed as needed, making Docker highly scalable.

 To run the project with Docker, it is necessary to have it installed on your machine.
 If you don't have it, follow the instructions from the links:
 - **Ubuntu:** [Install Docker Engine on Ubuntu](https://docs.docker.com/engine/install/ubuntu/)